yizhouf743/TILE/README.md

 # TILE
 This repository for the work: "TILE: Input Structure Optimization for Neural Networks to Accelerate Secure Inference".
 The corresponding paper has been accepted by ACSAC24.
-The codes are still under development, and should not be used in any security-sensitive product.
+The codes are still under cleanup and development, and should not be used in any security-sensitive product.

 # Content:
 PyTorch: The implementation for TILE on VGG16 and Resnet50 on Cifar10 and Tiny-Imagenet, including TILE searching, fine-tuning, running inference, and so on.